chaos-polymtl/lethe/doc/source/examples/incompressible-flow/2d-backward-facing-step/2d-backward-facing-step.rst

 Higher Reynolds Number (:math:`Re=1000`)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In a similar way as we did in the precedent subsection, the solution for :math:`Re = 1000` can be obtained.
+In a similar way as we did in the last subsection, the solution for :math:`Re = 1000` can be obtained.

 For :math:`Re = 1000` :

 .. image:: image/Reynolds1000.png

-In the contrary of what we saw in the :math:`Re = 100` case, it is clearly noticeable that there is much less diffusion within the flow.
+On the contrary of what we saw in the :math:`Re = 100` case, it is clearly noticeable that there is much less diffusion within the flow.
 This is once more coherent with the theory.
-The same eddy as mentionned in the previous section is still present, but grows as the Reynolds number is increased.
+The same eddy as mentioned in the previous section is still present, but grows as the Reynolds number is increased.
 Furthermore, a second principal eddy can be seen adjacent to the top wall in the range :math:`x \in [25,37]`.
-This "oscillating flow" caracteristic is expected of a higher Reynolds flow such as this one.
+This "oscillating flow" characteristic is expected of a higher Reynolds flow such as this one.
 Finally, the :math:`x_r` variable is evaluated visually and at :math:`x_r \simeq 12.5` (:math:`x \simeq 27.5`).
 By using the same Python algorithm as before, we obtain :math:`x_r = 12.637` as a precise numerical result.

 Validation and Comparison